intjelic/python-sfml/doc/source/api/network.rst

    can send to and receive from any host at any time.

-   It is a datagram protocol: bounded blocks of data (datagrams) are transfered over the network rather than a continuous stream of data (TCP).
+   It is a datagram protocol: bounded blocks of data (datagrams) are transferred over the network rather than a continuous stream of data (TCP).
 Therefore, one call to send will always match one call to receive (if the datagram is not lost), with the same data that was sent.